fynex/analysisshell/README.md

 "A string".hash_sha512()
 ```
 I used the great forbiddenfruit module to be able to monkey patch the string class (for reasons of convenience).
-If you want to use a monkey patched module, you could only import the st.py module and do the following:
+If you don't want to use a monkey patched module, you could only import the st.py module and do the following:

 ```python
 st.hash_sha512("A string")